Faddi786/PFEPL-Inventory-Management-System/README.md

 2. Sender's Project Manager: Reviews and approves or disapproves the sending process.
 3. Receiver: Person responsible for receiving the items at the destination.
 4. Receiver's Project Manager: Reviews and approves or disapproves the receipt of items.

 ________________________________________
-📋 Process Stages

-1. Send Items

-	o	Action: Sender fills out a form with details about the items being sent.

-	o	Next Step: Form is submitted to the Sender's Project Manager for approval.

-2. Approve Send Items

-	o	Action: Sender’s Project Manager reviews the form and takes action:

-		•	If Approved: Items are sent to the destination project.

-		•	If Disapproved: Process stops, and the transaction moves to the 'Transaction History' tab.

-3. Receive Items

-	o	Action: Receiver accepts the parcel and fills out the corresponding form.

-	o	Next Step: Form is submitted to the Receiver’s Project Manager for approval.

-4. Approve Received Items

-	o	Action: Receiver’s Project Manager reviews the receipt form:

-		•	If Approved: The transaction is completed and moved to the 'Transaction History' tab.

-		•	If Disapproved: Process stops, and the transaction moves to the 'Transaction History' tab.
-________________________________________
-📊 Tracking Tabs

-1. Transaction Progress Tab

-	o	Purpose: Displays all transactions currently in progress.

-	o	Content: Shows ongoing transactions that have not reached a final approval or disapproval.

-2. Transaction History Tab

-	o	Purpose: Displays all completed or terminated transactions.

-	o	Content: Includes transactions that have been approved or disapproved at any stage.

-	o	Filter:

-		•	For Employees: Displays transactions related to their involvement.

-		•	For Managers: Displays transactions related to their project.
-________________________________________
 🔁 Process Flow Summary